PriyankaHichkad/Agent-Testing-Framework/README.md

    - Rule-based safety checks
 5. Compute metrics and generate reports
 6. Visualize results in Streamlit dashboard
-7. Log results to Google Sheets
+7. Log results to Google Sheets or in json file

 ---